easegress-io/easegress/README.md

       backend: pipeline-demo' | egctl object create
 ```

-The rules above mean it will forward the traffic with prefix `/pipeline` to
+The rules above mean it will forward the traffic with the prefix `/pipeline` to
-the `pipeline-demo` pipeline, because the pipeline haven't be created yet,
+the `pipeline-demo` pipeline because the pipeline hasn't been created yet,
 we will get 503 if we `curl` it now.
 Next, let's create the pipeline.

 ```bash